The "easiest" way to change

 4. Everyone is born with a different intensity of the pain of failing to ignore.

 5. If my pain of failing to ignore is strong, I am naturally afraid of it.
-Since a decision triggers the need to ignore distractions, which trigger my high pain of failing to ignore, which triggers my fear of the pain, I’m afraid of making any decision.
-When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I find problems – faults – with the decision and solve them.
-I get the positive feeling of relief.
-Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), that is, problem-solving, the thoughts that form my decisions in order to get relief from my normal fear of this abnormally high pain.
+The appearance in my mind of a decision triggers the need to ignore distractions, most importantly loss of the momentum of thought I was in while I was forming my decision, my true response.
+Failing to ignore this loss of momentum triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making the decisions I create all day.
+When my fear of making a decision appears, I’m compelled to solve that fear.
+So, I search for its cause.
+The only cause I can find is a problems – a fault – with the decision.
+I solve that fault.
+Often I find multiple faults and solve them.
+Solving it or them gets me the positive feeling of relief.
+Relief replaces my fear of my decision and fools me into thinking that I’ve gotten rid of the pain of failing to ignore.
+The result: I’m always editing -looking for and solving flaws, problem-solving the thought that forms my decision/my true response.
+To sum up: I edit my decisions in order to get relief from my normal fear of this abnormally high pain.

 How to Bitch and Complain/Flow with Psr’s using the following Example List